 Whereas a faculty member is always assigned to provide backup support to the resident on emergency, the expectation of the emergency-rotation experience is for the resident to develop and demonstrate independence on the clinic floor.
 Demonstrating independence includes BOTH successfully performing examinations without faculty support and requesting faculty help when appropriate.
 If the emergency service requests faculty support, the resident will call the backup faculty.
 If there is any controversy about a case, then the resident is expected to call the backup faculty for advice on how to deal with the situation.

 Meeting specialty board requirements is the responsibility of the individual resident.
-The section supports individual efforts through Known Case Conference and Journal Club (see below).
+The section supports individual efforts through Known Case Conference and Journal Club (see below), but does not offer formal courses as part of the residency program.
 Residents are expected to engage in self-directed study of the objectives for the qualifying portion of the ACVR examination.
 Many of these learning issues are reinforced on the clinic floor and during morning rounds.
 Therefore, residents are expected to be self-motivated, organized, and take charge of their educational experience.
 Examples of successful behavior include organization of book club to review specific topics, self-initiated literature reviews, and asking Faculty for clarification of complex topics.
 Residents also are expected to attend College or Hospital seminars when topics are relevant to veterinary imaging: Tumor Board, Pathology Rounds, etc.

-JC is offered every other Monday and is an opportunity for the imaging faculty and residents to review and discuss the medical literature.
+JC is offered every other week (opposite of KCC) and is an opportunity for the imaging faculty and residents to review and discuss the medical literature.
 Articles may be recently published, related to a current topic of interest, or a seminal article previously published.
 The articles preferentially are selected from the current veterinary literature and must relate to medical imaging.
 Articles also may be selected from the human literature.

 The goals of JC are for the resident to establish a life-long habit of staying current with the medical literature, to review the current literature for board-examination preparation, and to develop the skills necessary to perform critical evaluation of the medical literature.
-The ability to perform critical evaluation of the medical literature is necessary to:
+The latter is necessary to:

 • Determine if the manuscript will alter how the resident performs medicine